-Ryan Cristal, BME Brendan Lynch, BME Spencer Crosswy, CS ADVISER:
+Ryan Cristal, BME Brendan Lynch, BME Spencer Crosswy, CS

-David Peters, CEO CLIENT: Universal Robotics
+ADVISER: David Peters, CEO

+Universal Robotics

-Project Description Atrial fibrillation is an arrhythmia that affects over 2.2 million people in the United States alone.
+million people in the United States alone.
 If detected early, this condition can be easily treated with blood thinner or minimally invasive surgery; however, detection of the condition is often made only after patients have been hospitalized for stroke caused by atrial fibrillation.
-This is, in part, due to the current absence of implemented or marketed software that can analyze professional quality ECG data in real time to make a highly sensitive and specific atrial
+This is, in part, due to the current absence of implemented or marketed software that can analyze professional quality ECG data in real time to make a highly sensitive and specific atrial fibrillation diag-